Nick Nelson/ Dakota Student

 It’s difficult to determine what will happen in the standings as we near the end.
 For the top two, both UMD and Denver have been playing well all year.
 Denver’s win streak was catapulted after sweeping UNO 5-3 and 5-0.

 They’ll be looking to end their regular season on an 11 game win streak no doubt.
 As for UMD, they’ve been limping towards the finish line.
 In the past three series, the Bulldogs have won one and tied one in each.
 Unfortunately for them, there’s no ties in playoffs.

 As for the fourth seed, it’s tough to point at one team and predict they will win.
 Omaha has been struggling going a measly 2-5-2 in their last ten games.
 The last time they played Denver, Omaha got swept, letting five goals in both nights.

 The Huskies have been better.
 They’ve gone 5-5-0 in their last ten and they’re coming off a sweep by Denver and will be looking to bounce back against CC.
 The Hawks have gone 3-7-0 down the stretch and have a tough task ahead against Miami to secure the home ice.

 After looking at all this, it seems like there’s a clear cut winner and fourth seed for the NCHC.
 Denver will continue to ride the hot hand and win the NCHC regular season title.
 As for the fourth seed, I think St. Cloud State will take the final spot as they play last place Colorado College in an attempt to secure home ice for the first round of playoffs.

-Diane Newberry is the news editor for Dakota Student.
-She can be reached at [email protected]
+Jack Harvey is a staff writer for Dakota Student.
+He can be reached at [email protected]